zk182/cinema/documentation/KPIS.md

 # KPIS

+In order to test them you need to get a cookie from any valid request and put it under `TEST_COOKIE` for every script you test

 ## Stress test over most expensive endpoint should have Failure rate < 15% with 500 concurrent requests

 In order to test run